A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 The new scope now includes catapults and slings (which were excluded under the Toy Safety Directive), while paintball equipment, ordinary reading books, and ordinary educational books are clearly exempted. - New requirements for Economic Operators obligations:

 The new regulation introduces enhanced obligations and accountability measures, clarifying responsibilities for manufacturers, importers, and distributors to ensure compliance with stringent safety requirements.
-Economic operators must also comply with the General Product Safety Regulation (GPSR), which came into effect in December 2024, particularly for online sales, accident reporting, and consumer rights to information and remedy.
+Economic operators must also comply with the General Product Safety Regulation (GPSR), which came into effect in December 2024, particularly for online sales, accident reporting, recall notices, and consumer rights to information and remedy.

 Additionally, obligations for providers of online market places and fulfilment service providers are included.